UniversalDependencies/tools/data/README.md

 [documentation](https://universaldependencies.org/release_checklist.html#validation)
 on how to enable specific features and relation types in individual languages.

-As of UD release 2.8, certain data types for the validation are still registered directly here and you can edit them here if you need to modify them:
+As of UD release 2.10, certain data types for the validation are still registered directly here and you can edit them here if you need to modify them:
-* `edeprel.xx` – list of relations that are permitted in DEPS but not in DEPREL for language xx
 * `tokens_w_space.xx` – list of regular expressions describing permitted exceptions where a word may contain a space in language xx